pallets/werkzeug/docs/local.rst

     application = local_manager.make_middleware(application)

-Now what this code does is binding request to `local.request`.
+This binds the request to `local.request`.
 Every other piece of code executed after this assignment in the same context can safely access local.request and will get the same request object.
-The `make_middleware` method on the local manager ensures that everything is cleaned up after the request.
+The `make_middleware` method on the local manager ensures that all references to the local objects are cleared up after the request.

 The same context means the same greenlet (if you're using greenlets) in the same thread and same process.

-If a request object is not yet set on the local object and you try to access it you will get an `AttributeError`.
+If a request object is not yet set on the local object and you try to access it, you will get an `AttributeError`.
 You can use `getattr` to avoid that::

     def get_request():